linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-region-selection.html

-AWS clients created by using the client constructor will not automatically determine region from the environment and will, instead, use the default SDK region (USEast1).
+"AWS clients created by using the client constructor will not automatically determine region from the environment and will, instead, use the default SDK region (USEast1)."

 ---